Actions Since Albuquerque

 - The SAA President attended the EAA Presidents Lunch on gender equality.

 - The SAA supported the Intersocieties Summit on Harassment in Washington, DC, on September 19.
 Members of the Task Force will represent the Society.

-- In Austin, there will be a Regional Leadership Forum that will reconvene many of these groups to ensure we are all continuing to learn from one another.
+- In Austin, there was scheduled to be a Regional Leadership Forum that will reconvene many of these groups to ensure we are all continuing to learn from one another.
 This session may be resubmitted for San Francisco in 2021.